unitedastronomer/AppleBCM57XXEthernet/README.md

 This is the **AppleBCM5701Ethernet.kext** taken from Catalina, patched to work for Big Sur and newer.
 * This kext was patched and uploaded by **[Exception](https://www.applelife.ru/threads/patching-applebcm5701ethernet-kext.27866/page-8#post-930901)** in Apple Life.
 The original thread is in Russian, but someone had made a well written explanation about it in English [here](https://www.applelife.ru/threads/patching-applebcm5701ethernet-kext.27866/page-9#post-1031837) ([archived](https://web.archive.org/web/20240407122311/https://www.applelife.ru/threads/patching-applebcm5701ethernet-kext.27866/page-9#post-1031837)).

+Download the kext [here](https://github.com/unitedastronomer/AppleBCM57XXEthernet/releases/tag/Kext1).
+Note that this will only work if your specific ethernet model worked with FakePCIID in Catalina.

 #### How to use:
 1. Add your device-id in the kext's Info.plist if not included. <br>